scipy-conference/scipy_proceedings/papers/yannick_congo/yannick.congo.rst

 A record reproducibility property assessment is done through a differentiation process.
 A differentiation process is a process that allows the resolution of a record reproducibility property compared to another.
 In this situation, the two records are considered being from simulations that try to achieve the same goals.
 It is quite hard to know at a high level standpoint if two records are the same because it will most likely be a domain related decision that proves that both records support the same claims.
 We focus here in an approach that provides some basic differentiation methods and allow the definition of new ones.
 Thus, the differentiation will most likely be based on the targeted record owner domain knowledge and understanding on the method used.
+Since the record is the state of a simulation execution, the inputs, outputs, dependencies and system fields have to be provided every time because from a run to another any of those may be subject to a change.
+Sometimes an action as simple as upgrading a library can have terrible and not easy to determine consequences on the outputs of another execution of the same simulation in the same system.

 A differentiation request or shortly *diff request* is the *contract* on which